Curycu/sql-quiz/quiz_2.md

 1. Each promotion have start ~ end information at `Promotion` table.
 2. `Promotion` table's `promotion_id` is unique.
 3. For promotion <-> item mapping, you can refer `Promotion_Item`.
-4. Items cannot be allocated to multiple promotions for same day.
-5. `Calendar` table has every single days as a row.
+4. `Calendar` table has every single days as a row.
-6. Each columns of `Calendar` have date format strings as their value.
+5. Each columns of `Calendar` have date format strings as their value.